 Online Continuing Education Course

 COVID-19 and seasonal flu (influenza) symptoms can be similar.
-Learn to distinguish the symptoms, prevent transmission in the healthcare setting, and educate yourself about the 2020-2021 flu shot/vaccines.
-Deepen your knowledge about virus transmission, patient education, and infection control during the coronavirus pandemic.
+Learn to distinguish the symptoms, prevent transmission in the healthcare setting, and educate yourself about the 2022-2023 vaccines.
+Deepen your knowledge about virus transmission, variants including omicron, patient education, and infection control during the coronavirus pandemic.
 UPDATED OCTOBER 2022

 "Your courses are up to date, concise, & informative." - Monna, RN in California

 "Enjoyed the course - timely and up-to-date information!" - Susan, RN in California

 "I thought the presentation was excellent and covered all aspects of COVID-19 and flu." - Louise, RN in Delaware

 "Thank you for this CEU.
 It's very timely and provided valid information." - Marie, multi-state RN